Pattern91/docker-hyperhdr/README.md

 Requires host OS to have drivers (DVB or otherwise) to pick up the device and share it to docker, it has been tested and working on Unraid with 6.9 rc2 w/ DVB plugins using openelec drivers and a USB grabber.
 Others most likely won't be tested right now.

 Uses a self compiled docker image created from the HyperHDR Release branch.
+The docker image vor arm-v71 can be found on docker hub (nemesis91/hyperhdrv17).

 - Docker-Compose Example (This is what I use on Unraid)
   ```